Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Convergence analysis of Markov chains

 \subsection{Bounding the conductance}

-In order to bound the conductance of a $\pi$-invariant Markov kernel $P$, two main components are required: a three-set isoperimetric inequality for the distribution $\pi$, and a close coupling condition for the kernel $P$.
+In order to bound the conductance of a $\pi$-invariant Markov kernel $P$, two main components are required: an isoperimetric inequality for the distribution $\pi$, and a close coupling condition for the kernel $P$.
+Following the terminology of \citet{andrieu2024explicit}, we refer to the particular isoperimetric inequalities used here as ``three-set'' isoperimetric inequalities.
 In what follows, we write $\id: \R \to \R$ for the identity function and use $\sqcup$ to denote the union of disjoint sets.